iut-ibk/wmrat/Readme.md

 # Development

-This section explains how to start the local development server in a virtual Python environemtn ("venv").
+This section explains how to start the local development server in a virtual Python environment ("venv").
 Make sure that you also have Redis installed and running (`systemctl start redis`).
-The following third party dependencies are used and are installed into the virtual environment:
+The following third-party dependencies are used and installed into the virtual environment:

 - Django
 - Django RQ
 - WNTR

+Note: The software was developed for deployment within a Linux environment, where the outlined steps function optimally.
+Alternatively, a Windows WSL command may be employed to establish connectivity between a Windows system and a Linux host.
+However, this approach necessitates the installation of user-specific packages to ensure the software operates correctly.

-Pre-installations needed:
+Pre-installations recommended:

 - python 3.8 (link: https://www.python.org/downloads/release/python-380/)
 - Ubuntu (link: https://apps.microsoft.com/detail/9pdxgncfsczv?amp%3Bgl=at&hl=de-DE&gl=AT)